andre206/oc_p4_project/README.md

-in this part, you can configure a new tournament, with all options like name, place of tournament, date start and stop, control time (blitz, bullet or quick), number of even players, number of rounds
+in this part, you can configure a new tournament, with all options like name, place of tournament, date start and stop, control time (blitz, bullet or quick), number of even players, number of rounds, director description

 2. View all tournaments